Best Practices for Safer Products

 Learn More – Consumers Deserve To Know What’s In Their Products

-4. Product Design – To achieve industry leadership, a company must create and implement a robust process for safer Product Design.
-This process is the roadmap for bringing safer chemicals into products or stores and phasing out hazardous chemicals.
-A strong Product Design process builds upon the product improvement goals set in a company's Institutional Commitment for safer chemicals.
-Specific, measurable objectives are set, as well as a corresponding methodology that helps the company judge what chemicals should and should not be included in future products in order to meet the outlined objectives.
-An effective Product Design also delineates the key roles for internal staff and external stakeholders, specifies resources necessary for execution and establishes a timeline for tracking progress.
+4. Safer Product Design – This is where commitments turn to action on the shelf.
+Through new and reformulated products, a company demonstrates its commitment to phase out hazardous chemicals and bring safer chemicals into products or stores.
+A company sets specific, measurable objectives and establishes processes that help the company judge what chemicals should and should not be included in future products.
+Effective Safer Product Design also delineates the key roles for internal staff and external stakeholders, specifies resources necessary for execution and establishes a timeline for tracking progress.

 - Value to Business: Establishes a framework for success, accountability, and higher quality products

 Learn More – By Design: How Companies Can Make Safer Products

 5. Public Commitment – Effective communication of a company’s policy, timelines and progress towards goals can garner valuable support from the general public.
 Telling the story about one’s journey – and the pitfalls along the way – can be just as powerful as sharing success stories.
 Going public will reinforce internal alignment on the goals and spur the innovation of safer chemicals needed to create higher quality products.
 Going public can also lead to useful partnerships or engagements with other organizations, which in turn can provide companies with additional expertise, best practices, and recognition.

 - Value to Business: Creates stakeholder buy-in, public respect, and opens up partnership opportunities